helloLej/TimeTracker/README.md

 It has PieChart, To do List and TimeLine for plan & daily log.

-you can compare a daily log with a plan.
+You can compare a daily log with a plan.

+## PIE CHART

+The smaller one is daily log.

+The faint bigger one is your plan.

+## TIME LINE

+Click the empty timeline to make new plan/log.

 # Progress